-Nurturing the Environment by Maintaining Ohio (NEMO) launched in the 2013-14 school year and has provided free class programs for 6,600 Cleveland Metropolitan School District (CMSD) 4th grade students.
-This program is part of the CLE4SCI collaborative, six Cleveland informal science institutions that provide experiential learning about environmental and physical sciences for pre-school thought 12th grade CMSD students.
-Other participating organizations are the Nature Center at Shaker Lakes, Cleveland Museum of Natural History, Cleveland Botanical Garden, Greater Cleveland Aquarium, Cleveland Metroparks Zoo and Great Lakes Science Center.
+NEMO launched in the 2013-14 school year and in its first ten years it has provided free class programs for more than 10,400 Cleveland Metropolitan School District (CMSD) 4th grade students.
+This program is part of the CLE4SCI collaborative, a team of Cleveland informal science institutions that provide experiential learning about environmental and physical sciences for pre-school through 12th grade CMSD students.
+Other participating organizations include the Nature Center at Shaker Lakes, Cleveland Museum of Natural History, Cleveland Botanical Garden, Greater Cleveland Aquarium, Cleveland Metroparks Zoo and Great Lakes Science Center.

-We are grateful to the Martha Holden Jennings Foundation for past funding for NEMO and to the Thomas H. White Foundation for transportation in the past and the Abington Foundation for this coming school year.
+We are grateful to the Martha Holden Jennings Foundation, the Abington Foundation and the Thomas H. White Foundation, OH Lottery, and the Comprehensive Extracurricular Activities Plan for funding NEMO in the past.